-If that sounds like something you’d like to investigate further, you might like to read my article on How to Hypnotize Yourself Instantly next.
+If that sounds like something you’d like to investigate further, you might like to read my article on self-hypnosis next.
 In it, I give a simple process designed to lead you into hypnosis.
 Then, once you’re in hypnosis, I show you how to anchor that state so that you can get back there quickly and easily.

 Here’s the thing: When you’re in a conversation with someone, you don’t want to have to spend several minutes hypnotizing yourself before you start speaking.

 They’d wander off.